offalynne/Input/docs/8.0/Functions-(Players).md

 This function returns a struct that describes the state of each player's connectivity, following the formatting below.
 This data is useful for detecting a change in player state wherein the game may need to create a new instance for that player or show a disconnection warning.

-?> Status indicates the input system as of the current game frame - as such, changes made with [Source functions](Functions-(Sources)) will be reflected in the subsequent frame.
 !> Do not edit the struct that this function returns!
 You may encounter undefined behaviour if you do.

 ```